 Special provisions governing the issue of employment permits for foreign artists

-Even if the requirement for issuing an employment permit are not met (see Which requirements must be met for a confirmation of guaranteed work or an employment permit being issued?), an employment permit for an foreign artist may be refused only if the impairment of public interests is disproportionately more serious than the impairment of the foreign national’s freedom of art.
+Even if the requirement for issuing an employment permit are not met (see Which requirements must be met for a confirmation of guaranteed work or an employment permit being issued?), an employment permit for an foreign artist may be refused only if the impairment of public interests outweighs the impairment of the foreign national’s freedom of art.

 When weighing these interests, no judgement must be made on